casefabric/guide/docs/api/case-team.md

 ### Tenant Roles as Members
 The word "Team" may mislead you to think that only users can become member.
-And, indeed, that was the initial implementation in Cafienne.
+And, indeed, that was the initial implementation in CaseFabric.
 That made the case team administration rather cumbersome.
 Each case needed a team of users to handle it.

 This has been overcome with the option to add Tenant Roles as Case Team Member.
 When a Case Team contains Tenant Roles, then every Tenant User having that role automatically is part of that Case Team.